omonimus1/blog-jade-rubick/content/posts/2022-01-21--objective-expert-model/index.md

 If your team wants other teams to prioritize work from you, use this model.

-you can take this too far.
+You can take this too far.
 It isn’t a model that every team should be using.
 Think about what it would look like if every team tried this model.
 Your organization would generate too many prioritization artifacts.
 It would be unwieldy.
 So if you see more than a couple teams using this model, think twice before adding another one.

 ## When using this model